signalfx/integrations/google-compute-engine/README.md

 ### METRICS

-For more information about the metrics emitted by Google Compute Engine, visit the service's metric page at https://cloud.google.com/monitoring/api/metrics#gcp-compute
+For more information about the metrics emitted by Google Compute Engine, visit the service's metric page at <a target="_blank" href="https://cloud.google.com/monitoring/api/metrics#gcp-compute">https://cloud.google.com/monitoring/api/metrics#gcp-compute</a>

 ### LICENSE